 Since inert gas fire extinguishing systems are a necessity for every data center, how can employees in charge protect themselves against such an unwanted data loss?

 Here are some tips to consider to ensure your hard drives don't suffer from noise related-failure and data loss:

 How to Protect a Hard Drive from Noise-Related Failure and Data Loss

-- Only use and/or purchase servers and storage systems which have special noise reduction cover attached on the side walls of their racks.
+- Only use and/or purchase servers and storage systems that have special noise reduction covers attached on the sidewalls of their racks.
 Several manufactures now have special doors used in their racks to reduce sharp noise.

 - Enclose the drives in noise-proof racks and keep doors of racks shut.

 - In case of a fire alarm, try to cover the siren.

 - Position siren and gas nozzle locations so they do not radiate directly on the disk drives.